The world we live in is full of amazing facts you never knew.

 Today we make these unknown facts, known!
 Hopefully you’re ready to retain some knowledge because we’ve got a treat for you today!

+And now for the 100 amazing facts!
 So grab a drink, sit back, relax and enjoy these 100 utterly amazing facts you never knew!

 Oranges were originally green.